-- 6. Connect the wires as follows. - Set Jumper wires on the contactor.
-See previous illustrations. - Green / Yellow wire to Ground. - Remaining wires to L1 and L2 input.
-It does not matter what order these wires are attached. - 7.
+- 6. Connect the wires as follows. - Connect Bus Bar Jumpers on the contactor as shown in prior illustration and on label in the power supply. - Green / Yellow wire to Ground. - 7.
 With a little slack in the wires, tighten the through hole protector to secure the power cable. - 8.
-Reinstall the Power Supply cover see subsection B.

-- 9. Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
+Reinstall the Power Supply cover. - 9.
+Connect the opposite end of individual wires to a customer supplied plug or main disconnect. - 10.
 Connect the input power cable (or close the main disconnect switch) to supply power.

-F. Connections to Three Phase Input Power
+B. Connections to Three Phase Input Power